Shiitake: benefits, dosage, contraindications

 Antiviral

-Lentinan is capable of inhibiting the replication of adenovirus type 12, Abelson virus, and Encephalitis virus (VSV).
-Lentinan and its sulfated form displayed strong anti-HIV activity in vitro leading to inhibition of viral replication and cell fusion.
-Additionally, a water-soluble mycelium extract known as JLS and JLS-18 has the ability to block the release of herpes simplex virus type 1 in animals.
+Lentinan is capable of inhibiting the replication of adenovirus type 12, the Abelson virus and the vesicular stomatitis virus (VSV).
+Lentinan and its sulfated form showed potent anti-HIV activity in vitro, resulting in inhibition of viral replication and cell fusion.
+On the other hand, a water-soluble mycelial extract known as JLS and JLS-18 is capable of blocking the release of herpes simplex virus type 1 in animals.

 Usages associés